0

 Dunning-Kruger explains wingnuts

-Posted by Matthew Riddle on Sep 30, 2009 in education
+Posted by matthew on Sep 30, 2009 in education

 Wondering how it’s possible that there are actually people who could think an educated, moderate, democratically elected African American President promoting healthcare reform is comparable to Hitler in the 1930s?
 Does it seem a little weird to you too?
 I mean, these people must be able to function in society — they hold conferences, they organise email hate campaigns, and apparently they operate deadly machinery.
 Yet people such as this seem unable to mount a coherent deductive argument, as well as incapable of recognising a better one.